Bizarre Business Ideas That Actually Made Millions

 8. Mobile Wallet Gifting

-The service lets users share quirky digital gift cards bundled with a digital note or animation as gifts in mobile wallets like Paytm or Google Pay.
+People can send funny digital gift cards with a digital note or animation as gifts in mobile wallets like Paytm or Google Pay with this service.

 Key Features: